HireDale/daleydose/window-prescription-tab.md

 | **ADD MEDICATION** | Select to add a medication entry to the current prescription.<br><br>When selected, the application opens the [**Add Medication** window](/daleydose/window-add-medication). |
 | **ADD NOTE**       | Select to add a note entry to the selected medication.<br><br>When selected, the application opens the [**Add Notes** window](/daleydose/window-add-notes). |

-### **DRUG HISTORY**
----
-The **Drug History** tab enables you to check the current patient’s history of prescribed medication.
-The Daley Dose application syncs with the online database to provide the latest updates (within 1 hour) on the patient’s digital records.

-This tab is useful when checking for previous prescriptions from other doctors or hospitals.
-This includes local, national, and international records, as long as the previous prescribers used the Daley Dose application.

-Because the **Drug History** tab syncs with the database each time you view it, the application requires an internet connection to use this functionality.
-The loading time of the information also depends on the current internet speed.

-### **MED HISTORY**
----
-The **Med History** tab enables you to check the current patient’s history of medical conditions and treatments.
-The application divides this tab into two sections: **Current Status** and **Medical Records**.

-The **Current Status** section displays information about the patient’s ongoing or most recent medical issue.
-This enables prescribers to access quick context about the patient’s current prescription needs.

-The **Medical Records** section provides a detailed list of the patient’s medical conditions and treatments, going back up to 20 years.
-If earlier records have been digitized and uploaded to the database, the Daley Dose application can also provide that information.

-Because the **Med History** tab syncs with the database each time you view it, the application requires an internet connection to use this functionality.
-The loading time of the information also depends on the current internet speed.

 ## **SEE ALSO**
 ---
 - [**How to create a new prescription**](/daleydose/prescription-create-new)